AlexErdei73/mvp-app/README.md

 ## Indexing the Firestore Realtime Database
 Although the JSON files can be uploaded, any search in the database is very expensive on data, because the objects are nested and huge.
 I need to add some basic index fields to make searching easier, otherwise the app runs out very quickly from the free tier of Firebase.

+## Issue with the FHR-UI Patient Card Component
+Issue: The component renders correctly first time, but it fails to update the patient data, when the patient prop gets updated and the componentsgets rerendered.

+Reason: Currently unknown

+Demonstration: I have added the BasicPatientCard component to the code.
+This component behaves correctly.
+When the patient prop changes and the component gets rerendered by React, the patient data is updated as well.

+Possible solutions:
+1. We can debug the code and fix it ourself.
+The code is quite complex and uses Material-UI for its styling.
+I needed a great tutorial to further work with it, because not everything is like in the simpler Bootstrap.
+It looks better than Bootstrap, but it is more difficult.
+2. We can rewrite the component with Material-UI or Bootstrap or even with vanilla CSS.
+It may be time consuming as well.
+If we want to use the other components, we need to test these as well.
+We can run into similar or even more serious problems.
+3. We can leave an issue for the developer on the gitHub page of the project.
+The developer might have abandoned the project, because the commits are 2 years old, so we have little hope for getting a resolution this way.
+4. We can look for a similar library.
+This one seemed to be the most promissing one for me tough.

+Perhaps the easiest thing to do for me is to learn Material-UI well and fix the code.
+The issue might be some minor thing to solve.
+If we want to use the other components we need to test these as well at least visually as we did with this one.
+If the code is very buggy, we may need to rewrite it fully, but it is perhaps easier to fix the issues.

+## Deployment
+I don't think that the app has reached the production level yet.
+If we want to deploy it, the following steps needs to be done:
+1. We need to fix the issue with the Patient Card component
+2. Clean up all the unnecessary files from the create react app setup and remove all the console.log-s, which we use during development.
+3. We need to deploy the app either to gitHub pages or Firebase.
+We can follow tutorals for this.
+This step is not difficult at all.
+4. To protect the database we need to set up the appropriate security rule in Firebase app.
+It should only allow the registered user to access the database.
+This is easy according to the Firebase documentation.
+During development the database is accessable by anybody usually.
+This is the case here too.

+## Usage in development mode
+1. Clone the repository

+git clone git@github.com:AlexErdei73/mvp-app.git

+2. Go to the local repository

+cd mvp-app

+3. Install the dependencies:

+npm install --legacy-peer-deps

+4. Run the app with the local developer server

+npm start

+It will open the app in your browser for further development.
+The code can be modified in your editor on your local repository and the setup will compile and run the new version in your browser automatically.

 ## Full Stack - Technical Assesment
 Our tech teams are curious, driven, intelligent, pragmatic, collaborative and open-minded and you should be too.